hellofresh/ansible-consul/README.md

 # Ansible Consul Role
 [![Build Status](https://travis-ci.org/hellofresh/ansible-consul.svg?branch=master)](https://travis-ci.org/hellofresh/ansible-consul)

-`consul` is an ansible role to install and manage consul services.
+`consul` is an ansible role to install and manage consul services and client side load balancing.

 ## Overview

 This is an opinionated setup of consul.
+That manages services discovery and client side load balancing.
 It deploys HAproxy with each consumer and use consul template.

 ```
                   +--------------+